 School District Management of a Concussed Student

+Church and Niaman Mala Famala

-Student Name: Male Female
+Student Name:

 Date of Birth:

 Date of Injury/Concussion:

-Concussions are as unique as the individual who experience to combination of symptoms experienced as well as the rate at whit between the parent/guardian, student, student's support team important for determining how soon the student returns to strequired to ensure optimal recovery based on the individual stunclude adjustments such as: no school, shortened school day imited or no screen time throughout the healing process.
-Whe during Return to Learn, the student should cease activity and athletic trainer, and/or other licensed health care professionals.
-The goal is to return the student to the classroom as soon as a son to necessary for the student to be 100% symptom free before symptoms will be monitored closely, and appropriate adjustneecovery.
-To accurately evaluate the rate of recovery, it is important for carefully. ich the student will recover. m, health care provider, are chool and the extent of a dent's symptoms.
-A plan wers, allotted rest periods, deep.//f concussion symptoms do be re-evaluated by the secons sible without causing symptome returning to school.
-The ments will be put in place Open communication and school staff will be academic adjustments will be devised and may creased assignments, a reappear at any time school nurse, licensed symptoms to worsen.
+Concussions are as unique as the individual who experience the combination of symptoms experienced as well as the rate at whice petween the parent/guardian, student, student's support team important for determining how soon the student returns to so required to ensure optimal recovery based on the individual student adjustments such as: no school, shortened school days imited or no screen time throughout the healing process.
+When during Return to Learn, the student should cease activity and athletic trainer, and/or other licensed health care professionals.
+The goal is to return the student to the classroom as soon as personal is not necessary for the student to be 100% symptom free before symptoms will be monitored closely, and appropriate adjustment of accurately evaluate the rate of recovery, it is important for accurately evaluate the rate of recovery, it is important for accurately evaluate the rate of recovery, it is important for accurately evaluate the rate of recovery. ch the student will recover. n, health care provider, are chool and the extent of a dent's symptoms.
+A plan we so, allotted rest periods, dent's concussion symptoms be re-evaluated by the seconsible without causing symptome returning to school.
+The nents will be put in place Open communication and school staff will be cademic adjustments ill be devised and may creased assignments, a reappear at any time chool nurse, licensed ymptoms to worsen.
 It he student's individual to help the student's

+carefully.

 Return to Learn/Activity Steps Date Completed:

 No activity, complete rest.

 Return to school (shortened days first)

 Symptom Free during AM classes

 Symptom Free during PM classes

 Symptom Free during full day of school

 No longer needing breaks during class or day

 No longer needing medication to reduce symptoms

 No longer receiving academic adjustments

 Student has completed Return to Learn

-Clearance by licensed health care provider to begin RTP
+Clearance by licensed health care provider to begin F RTP

-Once the student has completed Return to Learn, he/she is nowill NOT begin Return to Play/Activity until the student has completed Return to Play/Activity until the student has completed Return to Play/Activity until the student has completed Protocol District will follow the most of Protocol issued by the lowa High School Athletic Association and this activity will be determined and monitored by the licenth care provider.
-Each step will take a minimum 24 hours to be stopped for the day and will start again the following day. mpleted the Return to Lea current/up to date step by as well as the lowa Girls At ased athletic trainer or oth y step Return to Play hletic Union.
-The start her approved licensed
+Once the student has completed Return to Learn, he/she is no will NOT begin Return to Play/Activity until the student has com School District will follow the most compressed by the lowa High School Athletic Association as for this activity will be determined and monitored by the licens health care provider.
+Each step will take a minimum 24 hours to be stopped for the day and will start again the following day. npleted the Return to Lea current/up to date step by s well as the lowa Girls At sed athletic trainer or oth rn. / step Return to Play hletic Union.
+The start er approved licensed